trsavi/Machine-Learning-Web-App/README.md

 Data source: https://www.polovniautomobili.com/ (Web scraped car ads)

-This project represents full-stack Data Science project, from collecting raw data from website to deploying actual application to streamlit framework.
-It incorporates ETL, EDA, ML and model deployment as key features of this project.
-Also, all of this could be orchestrated through machine learning pipeline into one single project file.
+This project represents a full-stack Data Science project, from collecting raw data from a website to deploying the actual application to the streamlit framework.
+It incorporates ETL, EDA, ML, and model deployment as key features of this project.
+In addition, all of this could be orchestrated through the machine learning pipeline into a one single file.

 ## ETL - Extract Transform Load